gsbDBI/contextual_bandits_evaluation/README.md

 # Quickstart with model

 - To do adaptive weighting and reproduce results shown in the paper, please follow the instructions in [./experiments/README.md](https://github.com/gsbDBI/contextual_bandits_evaluation/blob/main/experiments/README.md).
-- For a quick start, use
+- For a quick start on one simulation using synthetic data of sample size 1000 , use
 ```bash
 source activate aw_contextual
 cd ./experiments/
 python script_synthetic.py -T 1000 -s 1 -n test
 ```
+Results will be saved in ./experiments/results